icefinger/amoeba/README.md

 ![Probability to find the real minimum and wrong minimum](./doc/images/proba-annealing.png)

 As can be seen, the probability to find the wrong minimum is ~25%.
-Rerun a fair enough time the algorithm permit to reduce significantly this probability.
+Rerun a fair enough number of times the algorithm permit to reduce significantly this probability.